 Tomás García Huidobro, SJ.

 Jesuit Priest and Doctor of Biblical Theology.
 Wade Chair in Theology, Marquette University (2018-2019).
-He is the Rector of the Collegium Russicum and teaches at Pontifical Institute Orientale and in the Gregorian University in Rome.
+He teaches at the Pontifical Gregorian University (Rome), the Pontifical Institute Orientale (Rome), and the St. Thomas Institute (Moscow).